Geneva Motor Show 2019 preview: 13 electric cars and hybrids to eye

 Mercedes will bring a concept to Geneva to show what an electric minivan of the near-future might look like.
 The vehicle is expected to be based on the company's existing V-Class, a large seven-seater with sliding side doors.

-Minivans like this make good candidates for electric vehicles, as their large size gives ample space to fill the floor with batteries.
+Minivans like this make good candidates for electric vehicles, as their large size provides ample space to install batteries throughout the floor.

 Mitsubishi Engelberg Tourer Concept